A Comprehensive, Personalized Approach

 Metabolic + Bariatric Surgery

-Obesity is the second leading cause of preventable death in the United States (after smoking).
-However, less than 5% of people with severe obesity (80-100 pounds or more overweight) are able to lose this weight with exercise and dieting.
+Obesity is the second leading cause of preventable death in the United States, following smoking.
+However, less than five percent of people with severe obesity (80 to 100 pounds or more overweight) are able to lose this weight through exercise and dieting.
 When these efforts have failed, you and your doctor should discuss weight loss (bariatric) surgery, and whether it is right for you.